 When this pandemic started, the urge to fill our kitchen pantry shelves flooded grocery stores.
 The sense to prepare for the worst is natural and we needed to feel prepared in order to feel safe – at the time.
-That, and we were aware of how bored we’d be and snacks are very important when we’re bored.
+That, and snacks are very important when we’re bored.

-However, as we slowly return to a new normal, we should all clean out our pantries and donate to those that were in need before the pandemic as well as to those significantly affected by the pandemic.
+However, as we slowly return to a new normal, we should all clean out our pantries and donate to those that were in need pre-pandemic as well as to those greatly affected.

 Cleaning out your pantry is actually pretty straightforward and many find it therapeutic, which is something we can all use in these very unpredictable times.
-We have a few steps to make your pantry cleanout easy and breezy, so let’s dive in!
+We have a few steps to make your pantry cleanout easy and breezy, so let’s dive in.
+Shall we?

 Easy Steps to Clean Out the Pantry:

 **Click to auto scroll by section

 Whether you want to work your way top to bottom, by sections, or by food group, just stay consistent and focused while cleaning out your pantry to avoid needing extra breaks.